 Become a Sustaining Member of the Green Alliance

-Lifetime membership in the GA:
+- Lifetime membership in the GA

 - Enjoy discounts without ever renewing!

-- Free Green Alliance tee shirt or tote bag
+- Free Green Alliance tee shirt

 - Permanent acknowledgment of your support on our website

 - Gives you access to Green Families Club benefits

 - Gift certificate for $50 off a full house cleaning with Green Maids

 Marc Batchelder.
 Marc and Cheryl constructed their L.E.E.D. platinum house in Portsmouth with the help of many Green Alliance businesses including Little Green Homes, SEA Solar Store, Minute Men Painters, and Cornerstone Tree Care in the winter of 2008-09.
 We continue to use GA businesses as much as we can in order to support companies that share the same awareness for environmental issues as we do.
 You can usually find us with our two dogs outside every chance we get or having a pint of Cheryl's homebrew craft beer.